-Prereqs: Screenwriting I and Screenwriting II, or another approved advanced writing course; Filmmaking I is recommended.
+Prereqs: Screenwriting and Advanced Screenwriting, or another approved advanced writing course; Filmmaking is recommended.
 Finished screenwriting consists of 70–120 pages of original writing on an original feature film.

 - Screenwriting (television): Letter of intent, one-page synopsis of season, treatment or outline of pilot, beat sheet of pilot, character outlines, full background research as needed, draft of first 15 pages of pilot, show bible and episode outline.

-Prereqs: Screenwriting I and Screenwriting II, or another approved advanced writing course; Filmmaking I is recommended.
+Prereqs: Screenwriting and Advanced Screenwriting, or another approved advanced writing course; Filmmaking is recommended.
 Finished screenwriting consists of 70–120 pages of original writing on an original television series.

 - Short narrative video: Full revised script, script breakdowns, lookbook, location folder, casting completed, locations secured, crew completed, budget, shooting and post-production schedule, distribution plan.

-Prereqs: Filmmaking I and Filmmaking II or another relevant advanced production course; Screenwriting I is highly recommended.
+Prereqs: Filmmaking, Screenwriting, and Advanced Filmmaking; Advanced Screenwriting is highly recommended.
 The maximum length for videos is 15 minutes.

 - Short documentary video: Letter of intent, full write-up, lookbook, research dossier, pre-interviews and location scouting, full production plan including schedule and logistics, crew completed, budget, distribution plan.

-Prereqs: Filmmaking I and Filmmaking II or another approved advanced production course; a course focused on documentary (such as FMMC0205) is highly recommended.
+Prereqs: Filmmaking and Screenwriting; Advanced Filmmaking and/or Advanced Screenwriting are highly recommended; a course focused on documentary (such as FMMC0205) is highly recommended.
 The maximum length for videos is 15 minutes.

 - Videographic essays/remix projects: Proposal, annotated bibliography/videography, research complete, media ripped, test exercises/experiments, trailer.

-Prereqs: completed relevant courses, such as Videographic Film and Media Studies or Remix Culture.
+Prereqs: completed relevant courses, such as Videographic Film and Media Studies; Fan Video; Remix Culture.